 Authentic piping hot Mixed Vegetable Sambar made in Instant Pot (Pressure Cooker).
-Sambar is primarily a South Indian delicacy, but because of it’s benefits and taste popular all over India.
-This recipe is to make the popular South Indian Lentils “Sambar” in an instant pot.
-It is very easy to make sambar and even easier in an instant pot.
+Sambar is primarily a South Indian delicacy, but because of its benefits and taste, it is popular all over India.
+This recipe is to make the popular South Indian Lentils “Sambar” in an Instant Pot.
+It is very easy to make sambar and even easier in an Instant Pot.

 Vegetable Sambar in a bowl with idli and dosa in the back

-I am a North Indian, but eating sambar with idli (steamed rice cakes) and dosa (rice crepes) has always been my favorite breakfast growing up.
+I am a North Indian, but growing up, my favorite breakfast was sambar with idli (steamed rice cakes) and dosa (rice crepes).
 I can eat it anytime, for lunch or dinner.
 Sambar can also be enjoyed as a soup.

-Sambar is typically enjoyed with idli, dosa, rice, or menu vada.
+Sambar is typically enjoyed with idli, dosa, uttapam, rice, or medu vada.
 My family loves idli, dosa, sambar & chutney for breakfast or dinner.

-Idli, sambar, and chutney are considered one of India’s healthiest breakfasts.
+Idli, sambar, and chutney are considered one of India’s classic breakfasts.
 It is rich in carbohydrates and proteins.
 It is a complete meal that includes lentils, vegetables, and spices.

 Ingredients of Sambar

 Dal: I have heard the question frequently about which dal (lentil) to use when making sambar.
-I make sambar mostly with split pigeon pea (toor or arhar dal), but it can be made with split red lentils (masoor dal) as well.
+I make sambar mostly with split pigeon pea (toor or arhar dal), but it can also be made with split red lentils (masoor dal).
 We use the non-oily version of lentils in this recipe.

 If you don’t have sambar powder, grind these spices to a fine powder –